bml-research/data_analysis_bml/dnaj/dnaj_01.md

 ## Need for funding and budgeting

 To enable a comprehensive screen with the aim of identifying the most effective therapeutic targets within the DNAJC family for Huntington’s disease, funding is required.
-Over the past years we have already cloned a substantial amount of the library of DNAJC proteins in the pcDNA5 FRT/TO vector system.
-See the table below.
+Over the past years we have already cloned a substantial amount of the library of DNAJC proteins in the pcDNA5 FRT/TO vector system (table 1).
 Financial resources will be utilized to clone the remaining DNAJC candidates and complete the expression library.

 The expected total costs of around €50,000 are divided in the following expenses: